baetuc/ADA-CS-401/Project/README.md

 ### Internet archive - Trump TV news factchecks
 * Used for enriching the dataset - answering the final research question - more details in the notebook

+## List of contributions
+* Viktor: initial data analysis (general Trump Tweets: geolocation, followers over time, device used to tweet, trend on retweets and favorites; Internet archive - Trump TV news factchecks), news+twitter dataset work and insights.
+Initial plotly plots and github page base+writeup of the part worked on.
+* Cip:
+* Doru:

 ## A list of internal milestones up until project milestone 3
 * Finalizing the data analysis
 * Further exploring options for Natural Language Processing